manesec/tools4me/Script_Kali_Machine/README.md

+# Warning: This script is no longer supported, Please move [maketoolkit](https://github.com/manesec/maketoolkit)
+This script is no longer supported.

 # Script: tools4me for kali linux to machine

 Quick to install tools on kali linux system for **attack machine** only.